Sutirtha17/IPL_Data_Project-I/README.md

 This project is about getting several insights and information from a large set of data.
 The data is of all IPL seasons played from 2008 to 2017.
 The data is stored in CSV files.

+This is a separate branch named 'higherOrderFunctions'.
+In this branch the implementation of function problems are done using Array Higher Order Functions.

 ## Installations

 ### 1. Install git